phyzical/advent-of-code/README.md

 # Advent Of Code

 just a repo for my mucking around learning new languages with advent of code

+to run any question simply `make YEAR-QUESTION-PART` i.e `make 2017-1-1`

 # 2015 in rust #

 01.1 ![alt text](https://raw.githubusercontent.com/phyzical/advent-of-code/master/cross.png)